andrew/ultimate-awesome/README.md

 - [my-awesome-list](https://github.com/mamyn0va/my-awesome-list) - List of awesome tools I use for dev or other.
 - [awesome-wordpress](https://github.com/manh-trinhquoc/awesome-wordpress) - My favuorite collection of resouces, plugins, themes and blogs about wordpress.
 - [Awesome-Covid-19](https://github.com/marcialwushu/Awesome-Covid-19) - :books: Projetos e recursos úteis e informativos sobre COVID-19 (Coronavirus 2019 ).
+- [awesome-free-tools](https://github.com/mathewlewallen/awesome-free-tools) - Curated list of the best free (or extremely cheap) tools that are (here's the key) Easy To Integrate!.
 - [awesome-cs](https://github.com/mawady/awesome-cs) - Curated educational list for computer science.
 - [awesome-instance-attribution](https://github.com/maxidl/awesome-instance-attribution) - A collection of resources about instance attribution (in deep learning).
 - [awesome-resources](https://github.com/meal/awesome-resources) - A curated list of resources I find useful and use in both my professional career as well as for hobbies. .